-Effective April 26, 2013, DHS began automating the admission process.
-An alien lawfully admitted or paroled into the U.S. is no enter the U.S. To enter or re-enter the U.S. in F-1 status, you must have a valid visa (unless you are a citizen of Canada).
+Validity of Visa - A visa does not determine how long you may remain in the United States; it only determines when you may enter or re-enter the U.S. To enter or re-enter the U.S. in F-1 status, you must have a valid visa (unless you are a citizen of Canada).
 For information on the one exception to this requirement, see "Automatic Visa Revalidation" below.
-Because U.S visas are needed only to enter the U.S., it is not possible to apply for a new visa from inside the U.S. You may remain in the U.S. until your I-94 card expires and as long as you are complying with regulations that apply to your specific non-immigrant status.
+Because U.S. visas are needed only to enter the U.S., it is not possible to apply for a new visa from inside the U.S. You may remain in the U.S. until your I-94 card expires and as long as you are complying with regulations that apply to your specific non-immigrant status.
 However, if you leave the U.S. for a short trip abroad and your visa has already expired or will expire while you are outside the U.S., you will need to apply for a new visa at a U.S. Embassy or Consulate abroad in order to be able to return to the U.S. in your previous nonimmigrant status.